100 Years of Disney: Catapulting Cartoons to Global Fame | LatestLY

 With $40 in his pocket, producer Walt Disney made his way to Hollywood.
-100 years and countless classic films later, he leaves behind a legacy."Just remember, it all started with a mouse," Walt Disney declared in a TV program in 1954.
+100 years and countless classic films later, he leaves behind an enduring, multi-billion dollar legacy."Just remember, it all started with a mouse," Walt Disney declared in a TV program in 1954.

 At that time, his film production company had already been in business for more than 30 years and was one of the most successful in the US — with cartoons!